-Flatulence is the term used to describe the excessive discharge of intestinal gases.
-Those affected often experience flatulence as a nuisance.
-In addition, it can lead to embarrassing social situations or avoidance behavior.
-In most cases, flatulence can be treated well.
-The causes and treatment options for flatulence are shown below.
+Flatulence is the term used to describe the discharge of intestinal gases.
+It’s often experienced as a nuisance, and can lead to embarrassing social situations and social avoidance behavior.
+In most cases, flatulence can be treated.
+The causes and treatment options for flatulence are discussed below.

 - The most common cause is metabolism of food components through bacteria in the large intestine